Fuels: new records for average prices at the pump

 Nigeria, for example, has been producing 0.5 million barrels per day less since mid-2020, or 1.4 million bpd, according to SEB figures.
 Angola’s supply has also been declining since 2016, now reaching 1.2 million barrels per day.

 Geopolitical risk is also added to the equation.
-If the conflict between Russia and Ukraine escalates and leads to further disruptions in Russian gas supplies to Europe, energy prices, and therefore crude oil, could rise further, some analysts say.
+If the conflict between Russia and Ukraine escalates and leads to further disruptions in Russian gas supplies to Europe, energy prices, and therefore crude oil, might rise further, some analysts say.
 On Friday, the United States accused Russia of having sent agents to Ukraine to carry out “sabotage” operations in order to create a “pretext” for an invasion of the neighboring country.
 What further heighten tensions between the two countries when a major cyberattack hit Ukraine.

 Natural gas prices, which are still very high, are contributing to the rise in oil prices.
 The result is “an increase in the demand for diesel and fuel oil to replace natural gas, wherever possible”, underlines Bjarne Schieldrop, analyst at SEB.